wangshengjia/LeeGo/README.md

 ## Rational behind
 We all know that MVC pattern has some serious problems when dealing with a complex iOS project.
 Fortunately there are also a bunch of approaches that aim to fix the problems, most of them mainly address the `Controller` part, such as MVP, MVVM, MVSM or VIPER.
 But there is barely a thing which addresses the `View` part.
 Does that mean we just run out of all the problems in the `View` part ?
 I think the answer is NO, especially when we need our app to be fully responsive.

-I’ve talked this once in my [blog post](https://medium.com/@victor_wang/build-your-cells-in-a-way-of-lego-fbf6a1133bb1#.ud8o1v5zl) and also on a [dotSwift’s talk](http://www.thedotpost.com/2016/01/victor-wang-build-ios-ui-in-the-way-of-lego-bricks).
+I’ve talked this idea in this [blog post](https://medium.com/@victor_wang/embrace-component-driven-ui-6405337189f5#.8no01ebrx) and also on a [dotSwift’s talk](http://www.thedotpost.com/2016/01/victor-wang-build-ios-ui-in-the-way-of-lego-bricks).
 Please checkout through for more details.

 LeeGo, replace the `View` part of MVC by `Brick`.
 <p align="center">